 Throughout her life, Morgan has always been involved in a variety of activities.
-Though she has been serving her community from a young age, her true passion for service arose upon her entry to high school.
-At the start of her freshman year, Morgan began working as a candy striper.
-As Vice-President of the Hoag Hospital Auxiliary Board of Volunteers her junior year, and Director of the Cancer Center Volunteers her senior year, Morgan was responsible for managing and organizing the operation of the Junior Auxiliary Program.
+Though she has been serving her community from a young age, her true passion for service was sparked through a personal experience.
+Through a series of unexpected events, Morgan was diagnosed a severe autoimmune disease.
+Rather than letting this overcome her, she used her experience to create a nonprofit organization to reach out to others who were experiencing this disease as well.
+Morgan was also very involved at her local hospital.
+As Vice President of the Hoag Hospital Auxiliary Board of Volunteers her junior year, and Director of the Cancer Center Volunteers her senior year, Morgan was responsible for managing and organizing the operation of the Junior Auxiliary Program.
 Morgan truly values her experience, seeing people that were facing death in the near future remain happy and positive was an extremely humbling experience.

 During her first year at Vanderbilt, Morgan volunteered with Nashville Mobile Market, the Susan Gray School at the Vanderbilt Kennedy Center, and the Fannie Battle Day Home for Children.
 During her sophomore year, Morgan continued working with the Fannie Battle Day Home for Children as well as cooking meals for the men of the Dismas House, tutoring at risk children through TAP (The Afterschool Program), and volunteering in community events that benefitted St. Jude Children’s Research Hospital.